inspektor-gadget/inspektor-gadget/examples/gadgets/README.md

   events to the terminal in json format.
 - [trace_dns](./simple/trace_dns/): Run the `trace_dns` gadget with some of the operators it requires.

+### Operators

+Examples showing how to use some of the operators.

+- [local_manager](./operators/local_manager/): Use the local manager operator to filter and enrich events with container data.